yaprigal/SpringPetClinic/README.md

 ### 3rd Step (Compile Source)
 Execute mvn command by skipping the tests and passing the JCenter settings file
 ### 4th Step (Run Tests)
-Execute the tests, making sure the step will fail in case of failure in one of the tests and passing the JCenter settings file<br>\
+Execute the tests, making sure the step will fail in case of failure in one of the tests and passing the JCenter settings file<br>
 ### 5th Step (Extract Jar)
-In order for our docker image to be layer efficiency (3rd parties will be on seperate layer) - we are extracting the resulted JAR
+In order for our docker image to be layer efficiency(3rd parties will be on seperate docker layer)- we are extracting the resulted JAR
 ### 6th Step (Docker Build)
 Downloading the Dockerfile (from this repo) and executing the docker build command using the Jenkins plugin for Docker<br>
+### (Optional) 7th Step (Docker Push)
+Pushing the resulted Docker image to Docker Hub (with small modification, can be also to other Docker registries)

+## The Dockerfile
+The base image of the Docker image will openjdk:8-jdk-alpine (Docker size consideration)<br>
+We are making sure that we are not running the container with root privileges<br>
+We allowing dynamically to change the port that the application will be listening to by passing APP_PORT during docker build or APP_ENV_PORT during execution of docker run command
+We are also trying to avoid JVM delays by setting java.security.egd=file:/dev/./urandom"